 But while data-driven technologies have the potential to bring enormous benefits to healthcare, they also come with serious risk of harm to the people, the environment and society, including perpetuating algorithmic bias, impeding transparency and public scrutiny and creating risks to individual privacy.

 There is therefore a pressing need to understand and mitigate the potential impacts of AI and data-driven systems in healthcare before they are developed and deployed, and to address serious risks, including, but not limited to:

 - the perpetuation of ‘algorithmic bias’, exacerbating health inequalities by replicating entrenched social biases and racism in existing systems;

 - the collection of personal data, tracking and the normalisation of surveillance, creating risks to individual privacy.

 Understanding the potential impacts of data-driven systems before they are developed is the best way to mitigate these potential harms.
 While there is a growing academic literature around how public-sector agencies can conduct algorithmic impact assessments (AIAs),1 there remains a lack of case studies of these frameworks in practice, particularly in a healthcare setting.

 This research provides actionable steps on how to implement the NMIP AIA for the NHS AI Lab, as well as helped to inform wider AIA research and practice at the intersection of health and data science, and in the public and private sectors.

-The NMIP provides a novel case study as it sits at the intersection of two audiences for impact assessment: industry developers and the public sector.
+The NMIP is a novel case study as it sits at the intersection of two audiences for impact assessment: industry developers and the public sector.
 Existing research has tended to focus on either public sector procurers of systems (such as the Canadian AIA), or the developers of new technology themselves (such as use of human rights impact assessments in industry).
 This case study offers a new lens through which to examine and develop algorithmic impact assessment at the intersection of public sector and industry development.